folio-org/mod-spring-template/README.md

         hibernate:
           ddl-auto: none
     ```
+12. To add Feign Client support:
+    * Add ```@EnableFeignClients``` annotation to the main class.
+    ```java
+      @SpringBootApplication
+      @EnableFeignClients
+      public class Application {
+        public static void main(String[] args) {
+          SpringApplication.run(Application.class, args);
+        }
+      }
+    ```
+    * Create a feign client package and add a feign client interface
+    ```java
+    @FeignClient(name = "stores", url="", configuration = FeignClientConfig.class)
+    public interface StoreClient {
+      @GetMapping("/stores/{storeId}")
+      JsonNode getStore(@RequestParam String storeId);

+      @PostMapping("/stores")
+      JsonNode createStore(@RequestBody Object store);
+    }
+    ```
+    * FeignClientConfig is a configuration class where you can create beans of Decoder, Encoder, Logger, Contract, Feign.Builder and Client to override default beans created by Spring Boot.
+You can also create beans of Logger.Level, ErrorDecoder and RequestInterceptor to include these features.
+    * For detailed information, follow this [Feign Client Documentation](https://docs.spring.io/spring-cloud-openfeign/docs/current/reference/html/)
-12. Provide correct values to the application.properties file.
+13. Provide correct values to the application.properties file.
-13. run mvn clean package to check that the build process completes successfully.
+14. run mvn clean package to check that the build process completes successfully.
-14. The skeleton for your new module is ready for further business functionality development.
+15. The skeleton for your new module is ready for further business functionality development.
-15. Generated API controllers and DTOs will be stored in the **target/generated-sources/src/main/java** folder.
+16. Generated API controllers and DTOs will be stored in the **target/generated-sources/src/main/java** folder.
 The content of that folder will be automatically included in the list of source folders.
-16. Note that the default implementation for TenantAPI is already provided by the folio-spring-base library.
+17. Note that the default implementation for TenantAPI is already provided by the folio-spring-base library.
 If you need to customize it or provide your own implementation please reach https://github.com/folio-org/folio-spring-base#custom-_tenant-logic for details.

 ## Spring Boot Actuator and Metrics
 - Spring Boot Actuator module helps you monitor and manage your Spring Boot application by providing production-ready